-Instructions: Please fill out and go over with your practicum student and then share a copy with CJP's Practice Director, Amy Knorr (amy.knorr@emu.edu).

 Name of Practicum Student

 Supervisor Name

 Supervisor phone or email

-Please note the extent to which you agree with the following statements on a scale of 1 to 5, with 5 being "strongly agree" and 1 being "do not agree at all."
+Please note the extent to which you agree with the following starbeing "strongly agree" and 1 being "do not agree at all." tements on a scale of 1 to 5, with 5 5

-1 2 3 4 5 The student demonstrates knowledge of theoretical concepts and applies them to their work.
+1 2 3 4 5

+The student demonstrates knowledge of theoretical concepts and applies them to his/her work.

 The student has contributed to the organization.

 The student is professional.

 The student works well independently and in a team.

 The student builds collaborative relationships.

 If I had funds, I would hire this student.

+practicum.

-- 1. Please highlight any contributions the student made to your organization during the practicum. - 2.
-What are this student's strengths? - 3.
-What are areas for growth and future professional development for this student? - 4.
-Additional comments
+2. What are this student's strengths?

+3. What are areas for growth and future professional develo opment for this stu dent?

+4. Additional comments

-We would like your permission to possibly use a quote from your evaluation regarding your experience with a CJP practicum student.
-Please let us know if you are agree to this by checking a box below.
+We would like your permission to possibly use a quote from experience with a CJP practicum student.
+Please let us know checking a box below.

-Yes, you have my permission to use a quote about the CJP student named below.
-No, you do NOT have my permission to use a quote about the CJP student below
+Yes, you have my permission to use a quote about the C No, you do NOT have my permission to use a quote about

 Student Signature & Date:

 Practicum Supervisor Signature & Date:

-G:\cjp\Academic\Practicum\Practicum Packet components\Practicum Packet fall 2020 revisions.doc

-Center for Justice & Peacebuilding's Graduate Program Practicum Student Self-Evaluation
+Center for Justice & Peacebuilding's Graduate Program